-FY 2021-22 FY 2020-21 Details of improvements in environmental and social impacts R & [ Bank is into financial services and hence no R & D investments were made for improving the environmental and social impacts, which have very less relevance.
+FY 2021-22 FY 2020-21 Details of improvements in environmental and social impacts R&D Bank is into financial services and hence no R & D investments were made for improving the environmental and social impacts, which have very less relevance.
 Being a banking company, the avenues and scope for investments in R & D through specific technologies to improve environmental and social impacts of banking products and processes were observed as very minimal.
-Cape Bank's capital investments in Information Technology for digital services, viz.
-Mobile banking, Internet Banking, various ATM's/CRM's, other digital initiatives reduce the impact on environmental and social issues, thereby indirectly reducing the carbon footprints.
+Capex al initiatives reduce the imp gital services, viz.
+Mobile banking, Internet Banking, act on environmental and social issues, thereby